lingliw/panTool/padocTool/input/articles/virtual-network/virtual-networks-instance-level-public-ip.md

 <properties
-   pageTitle="Instance level Public IP (ILPIP)" description="Understanding ILPIP (PIP) and how to manage them" services="virtual-network" documentationCenter="na" authors="telmosampaio"
+   pageTitle="Instance level Public IP (ILPIP) | Windows Azure" description="Understanding ILPIP (PIP) and how to manage them" services="virtual-network" documentationCenter="na" authors="telmosampaio"
-   manager="carolz"
+   manager="carmonm"
    editor="tysonn" />
 <tags
 	ms.service="virtual-network"
-	ms.date="08/10/2015"
+	ms.date="02/10/2016"
 	wacn.date=""/>

 # Instance Level Public IP Overview
-An Instance Level Public IP (ILPIP) is an IP address that you can assign directly to your VM or role instance, rather than to the cloud service that your VM or role instance reside in.
-This doesn’t take the place of the VIP (Virtual IP) that is assigned to your cloud service.
-Rather, it’s an additional IP address that you can use to connect directly to your VM or role instance.
+An Instance Level Public IP (ILPIP) is a public IP address that you can assign directly to your VM or role instance, rather than to the cloud service that your VM or role instance reside in.
+This doesn't take the place of the VIP (Virtual IP) that is assigned to your cloud service.
+Rather, it's an additional IP address that you can use to connect directly to your VM or role instance.

+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
+However, In Windows Azure China, Virtual Machines, Storage, and Virtual Network are not manageable with ARM.

+Make sure you understand how [IP addresses](/documentation/articles/virtual-network-ip-addresses-overview-classic) work in Azure.

 >[AZURE.NOTE] In the past, an ILPIP was referred to as a PIP, which stands for Public IP.